- Complete evaluation of Intune vs. Workspace ONE, Jamf, Google Endpoint Management, ManageEngine and JumpCloud with a focus on Linux.

 Uninstall on Red Hat Enterprise Linux

-The process for remove the portal And clearing local data is straightforward:
+The process for removing the portal and cleaning local data is straightforward:

 - Remove the package: